playframework/playframework/documentation/manual/working/commonGuide/production/HTTPServer.md

 ## Set up with lighttpd

 This example shows you how to configure [lighttpd](http://www.lighttpd.net/) as a front end web server.
-Note that you can do the same with Apache, but if you only need virtual hosting or load balancing, lighttpd is a very good choice and much easier to configure!
+Note that you can do the same with Apache, but if you only need virtual hosting or load balancing, lighttpd is a very good choice and much easier to configure.

-The `/etc/lighttpd/lighttpd.conf` file should define things like this:
+The `/etc/lighttpd/lighttpd.conf` file should define configuration like this:

 ```
 server.modules = (